 But cautions aside, can you imagine the possibilities?
 If you can, then packrafting could be for you.
 If you can’t, it probably isn’t.

 My own packrafting is mostly in Scotland, where there is ample opportunity to paddle the rivers, lochs and coastal waters.
 The hiking is great here, too.
 But my packraft has also taken me from the arctic fjords and lakes of Northern Norway to rivers of Eastern France.
 And we (yes, by we I mean my boat and I) we have more plans coming downstream.

 So I don’t know what packrafting means to you.
 Maybe it means nothing at all.
 But to me it means the possibilities are endless.

-This post was written by Trail Ambassador David Hine.
+This post was written by former Trail Ambassador David Hine.